|

 The conversion can stop for three reasons:

-is ignored, and the conversion proceeds as above, except that the converted wide characters are not written out to memory, and that no length limit exists.
+If dest is NULL, n is ignored, and the conversion proceeds as above, except that the converted wide characters are not written out to memory, and that no length limit exists.

-In order to avoid the case 2
+In order to avoid the case 2 above, the programmer should make sure n is greater than or equal to:

 The mbstowcs() function returns the number of wide characters that make up the converted part of the wide-character string, not including the terminating null wide character.

-If an invalid multibyte sequence was encountered, (size_t) -1
+If an invalid multibyte sequence was encountered, (size_t) -1 is returned.

-The behavior of mbstowcs() depends on the LC_CTYPE
+The behavior of mbstowcs() depends on the LC_CTYPE category of the current locale.

 The function mbstowcs() provides a better interface to the same functionality.